-Unlike most financial products, where a poor health or lifestyle can cost you more, enhanced annuities can actually use these things to your advantage, giving you more money in retirement.
+Unlike most financial products where having poor health or lifestyle can end up being more expensive, enhanced annuities can actually use these things to your benefit, giving you more money – rather than less – in retirement.
 That's because they work on the principle that if you won't need your income for as many years, they can pay it out at a higher rate.

 What is an enhanced annuity?

-This product is different to a standard annuity because the income level provided is dependent on your health and lifestyle.
+This product is different to a standard annuity in that the income level provided is dependent on your health and lifestyle.
 If you qualify for an enhanced annuity, it will almost certainly give you more income than a standard annuity, particularly if you shop around for the best deal.

 Enhanced annuities are provided on the basis that various factors will influence your longevity – how long you're likely to live.
 This includes where you live, if you smoke or drink, your lifestyle and your medical history.

 So, do you smoke?
 Have you ever smoked?
 Are you overweight?
 Do you regularly take medication, have hereditary illnesses, or have you experienced ill health in your lifetime?
-Even relatively minor factors affecting your health or lifestyle could affect your ability to purchase an enhanced annuity, and see you receive a higher level of income in retirement.
+Even relatively minor factors affecting your health or lifestyle could see you receive a higher level of income in retirement.
 To help you understand a little more about the impact of health on the length of time you will live, why not take a look at this short film:

 You'll need to answer a medical questionnaire, which explores your health and circumstances in detail.
 This underwriting process is something that's organised relatively easily by a professional adviser, who can also approach enhanced annuity providers on your behalf to try and secure the best deal for you.